sdotson/gulp-mamp-browsersync/README.md

 # gulp-mamp-browsersync

 <p>I created this repository because I couldn't find a good example of how to use Mamp, Browsersync, and Gulp together anywhere on the internet.
-If you have tips or other suggestions, feel free to let me know!</p>
+If you have tips or other suggestions for improvements, feel free to let me know!</p>

+<h2>Instructions</h2>
 <ol>
   <li>Install and configure MAMP.
 Make sure to check Preferences > Web Server to make sure your preferred server route is selected.
 Create a backup of MAMP's apache conf file.
 We're doing this because the config function of a critical gulp plugin, gulp-mamp, is broken and we'll need to do it by hand.
 You can find this file in /Applications/MAMP/conf/apache.</li>